Installation of Keycloak

 4. Check connectivity with the Olvid distribution server

-You can check if your Keycloak server can reach the API point it needs to query on the Olvid server with the command:
+You can check if your Keycloak server can reach the API point it needs to query on the Olvid server using either curl or wget with one of the following commands:

 > wget -q --post-data="" https://server.olvid.io/keycloakQuery -O -